 When looking for good travel underwear, keep your eyes peeled for these four features:

 - Antimicrobial fabric

-The antimicrobial fabric keeps your undies smelling fresh, the wicking keeps you dry, the small light size helps with packing, but the real difference between underwear and travel underwear is how they fit.
+The antimicrobial fabric keeps your undies smelling fresh, the wicking keeps you dry, but the real difference between regular underwear and travel underwear is how they fit.
 Good travel underwear just feels…different.

 This is a no-brainer.
-White clothing shows stains immediately (especially sweat stains) and are tough to wash with the rest of your colored clothes.
-White fabrics are a hassle, through and through.
-Skip ’em.
+White clothing shows stains immediately (especially sweat stains) and is tough to wash with the rest of your colored clothes.
+White fabrics are a hassle.
+Don’t pack em.

 Cotton Travels Poorly

-Cotton is trickier because at home we forget how difficult cotton is to keep clean and wrinkle-free.
-Cotton breathes well, but dries slowly, stretches after a few hand washes, shrinks after a few too many dryers, and generally wrinkles seconds after you pack it.
+It’s easy to forget how difficult cotton is to keep clean and wrinkle-free.
+Cotton breathes well, but dries slowly, stretches after a few hand washes, shrinks in the dryer, and generally wrinkles seconds after you pack it.

 Travel Clotheslines & Sink Plugs Suck

 Don’t waste your time, money, or space on this garbage.
 The flat plastic sink plug that comes with “travel laundry kits” isn’t much better.
 There are lots of ways to block a sink drain that you don’t have to pack and carry with you every day.
 More on this later, but stop it.
 Stop it right now.

 Now that you know a few items to bring and not bring, let’s move on to how to get your clothes clean while you travel.